betrusted-io/xous-core/docs/flash.md

 Finally, everything in the memory layout up until the PDDB is considered to be largely static data, only written during firmware and software updates.
-Therefore, no provision exists for sector-sparing or weare levelling; we instead rely on the 100k-cycle write endurance of the underlying hardware.
+Therefore, no provision exists for sector-sparing or wear levelling; we instead rely on the 100k-cycle write endurance of the underlying hardware.
 The PDDB itself will have to implement some form of wear leveling, however.